 A word on supplements

-The main thing you’ll want to do is introducing good bacteria (lots of them), reducing inflammation and making sure not to become deficient in any nutrient.
+The main thing you’ll want to do is introduce good bacteria (lots of them), reduce inflammation and make sure not to become deficient in any nutrient.

-Finally, I would recommend you take in 4,000 IU of Vitamin D3 every day and a good fish oil.
-The only mineral that I would consider supplementing is magnesium, because most people are already deficient in magnesium and food sources of it are limited.
+Finally, we would recommend you take in 4,000 IU of Vitamin D3 every day and a good fish oil.
+The only mineral that we would consider supplementing is magnesium, because most people are already deficient in magnesium and food sources of it are limited.
 Halibut is a great source of magnesium if you can have it fresh in season.

 In summary, I’m sure that anyone still dealing with autoimmune challenges and digestive problems even when following a 100% Paleo diet will finally find great relief by following this protocol.
 Also stay reassured that by following a Paleo diet in the first place you’re already doing 90% of the work for a perfectly healthy version of you and those little tweaks will finally get you there.